FAQs

 Voucher Process

-Once approved, program participants will be notified via email and will have 45 days to purchase their e-bike at an approved retailer (see requirements below).
-A one-time extension of 45 days may be requested in the vase that an e-bike is unavailable within the first 45-day window.
+Once approved, qualified applicants will be notified via email and will have 45 days to purchase their e-bike at an approved retailer (see below).
+A one-time extension of 45 days may be requested in the case that an e-bike is unavailable within the first 45-day window.

 Approved retailers are established California-based retailers/brands.